 - Check the cables connecting your computer or video source to the projector.
-They should be: - Separated from the power cord to prevent interference - Securely connected at both ends - · Not connected to an extension cable - Check the settings on the projector's Signal menu to make sure they match the video source.
-If available for your video source, adjust the Progressive and Noise Reduction settings. - · Select a computer video resolution that is compatible with the projector. - If you are projecting from a computer, press the Auto button on the remote control to automatically adjust the Tracking and Sync settings. - If you adjusted the image shape using the projector controls, try decreasing the Sharpness setting to improve image quality. - If you connected an extension power cable, try projecting without it to see if it caused interference in the signal.
+They should be: - Separated from the power cord to prevent interference - Securely connected at both ends - Not connected to an extension cable - Check the settings on the projector's Signal menu to make sure they match the video source. - Select a computer video resolution that is compatible with the projector. - If you are projecting from a computer, press the Auto button on the remote control to automatically adjust the Tracking and Sync settings. - If you adjusted the image shape using the projector controls, try decreasing the Sharpness setting to improve image quality. - If you connected an extension power cable, try projecting without it to see if it caused interference in the signal.